dasmiq/passim/README.md

 shell scripts such `passim`.
 We recommend adding this subdirectory to your `PATH`.

-Since passim uses the JSON format for input and output, it is convenient to have the
+Since passim defaults to the JSON format for input and output, it is convenient to have the
 [command-line JSON processor jq](http://stedolan.github.io/jq/) installed.